sweichwald/vim-instant-markdown/README.md

 ### g:pmpm_slow

-By default, vim2pmpm will update the display in realtime.
+By default, vim2pmpm will update the display frequently.
 If that taxes your system too much, you can specify

 ``` vim
 let g:pmpm_slow = 1